 The integration aids in the reduction of weaknesses and the acquisition of a strategic advantage in the industry.
 During a merger, the combining firms exchange information about debt, finances, technology, and properties, among other things.

-Here are some of the recent banking mergers in India, and the ones that are the most evident.
+Here are some of the latest mergers of banks in India, and the ones that are the most evident.
 The government had announced there would be Public Sector Bank Merger, and after the merger, there are now 12 public sector banks.
-Different mergers of public sector banks came into action in 2020.
 Ten PSU banks were amalgamated into four banks.

 |Punjab National Bank